Susie Essman

 Susan Essman (born May 31, 1955) is an American comedian, actress, producer, and writer.
-She is best known for her role as Susie Greene on Curb Your Enthusiasm (2000–2024), as the voice of Mittens in Bolt (2008), and as Bobbi Wexler on Broad City (2009–2011).
+She is best known for her role as Susie Greene on Curb Your Enthusiasm (2000–2024), as the voice of Mittens in Bolt (2008), and as Bobbi Wexler on Broad City (2015-2019).

 Early life

-Essman was born on May 31, 1955 in The Bronx, New York City, and was raised in the suburb of Mount Vernon.
+Essman was born on May 31, 1955 in the Bronx, New York City, and was raised in the suburb of Mount Vernon.
 Her father, Leonard Essman, was an internist and clinical oncologist.
 Her mother, Zora (née Pressman), taught Russian at Sarah Lawrence College.
 She is the great-granddaughter of silent film actor and Russian opera impresario Leo Feodoroff.
 Essman is Jewish; her grandparents emigrated from Russia and Poland.

 Career

 Performing

 Essman has been traveling and appearing at clubs throughout the country for more than three decades.
 In 1988, she appeared on HBO with Joy Behar and other rising female comedians on On Location: Women of the Night II.
 On January 5, 1989, she was a guest on The Tonight Show with Johnny Carson.
 Her first half-hour special premiered on September 20, 1992 on HBO’s One Night Stand.
-As much of her comedy draws from her ethnic background, she has been featured in such documentaries as, Heroes of Jewish Comedy and A History of Jewish Comedy.
+As much of her comedy draws from her ethnic background, she has been featured in such documentaries as Heroes of Jewish Comedy and A History of Jewish Comedy.

 Essman made her UK standup comedy debut at the Corn Exchange at the Newbury Comedy Festival in July 2007.
 While in England, she appeared on the British television show 8 Out of 10 Cats.

 Essman began her acting career with small parts in two 1988 films – Crocodile Dundee II and Punchline – but is best known for her role as Susie Greene, the wife of Jeff Greene (portrayed by Jeff Garlin), on the HBO comedy series Curb Your Enthusiasm.
 Essman told The New York Times that, by the show's third season, she could not "walk down the street anymore without people stopping her and begging her to say [her character's catchphrase] 'You fat fuck'".
 In 2007, Slate named Essman's character one of the best on television, and a reason the publication looked forward to the return of the show.

 She also provided the voice of Helen Higgins on the Comedy Central series Crank Yankers; she was an occasional correspondent on the first season of the network's The Daily Show.
 She appeared on Comedy Central's Roast of Bob Saget on August 17, 2008, provided the voice of "Mittens" (the cat) in the 2008 Disney animated film, Bolt, and later reprised the role in the 2009 short Super Rhino, released on the film's home media.
 She also made an appearance on the Regis Philbin version of Million Dollar Password.

+In June of 2026, Essman was announced to have a guest appearance in the upcoming season 2 of Adults.